- Animals that are checked in as cargo must travel in transport boxes that are leak-proof, solid, tight, clean & disinfected.

-For the animal's comfort, the cage must be large enough so that the animal can stand up, turn and lie naturally.
-If the cage does not fulfill the requirements, check-in staff can reject the cage.
+- For the animal's comfort, the cage must be large enough so that the animal can stand up, turn and lie naturally.
+If the cage does not fulfill the requirements, check-in staff may reject it.
+Cage dimensions